buchandersenn/android-permission-manager/README.md

 If neither of these conditions are met, then the permissionManager requests the permission and the onPermissionGranted/onPermissionDenied callbacks called once the user has answered.

+Alternatively, it is also possible to just check for the permission 'silently':

+    permissionManager.with(...)
+            .onPermissionGranted(new OnPermissionGrantedCallback() {...})
+            .onPermissionDenied(new OnPermissionDeniedCallback() {...})
+            .check();

+The check() method will not ask the user for permission if it is not available, thus the onPermissionShowRationale callback is irrelevant.
+It will always invoke either the onPermissionGranted or the onPermissionDenied callback at once.

+## Callback interfaces

-The callbacks are simple single methods interfaces:
+The callbacks are simple single methods interfaces - with the exception of the aggregate OnPermissionCallback interface:

     public interface OnPermissionGrantedCallback {
         void onPermissionGranted();